api3dao/airnode/packages/airnode-admin/docker/README.md

 # Airnode admin CLI docker image

 **This README is intended for the developers.
-Documentation on how to use the deployer image is in the [docs](https://docs.api3.org/airnode/latest/grp-providers/docker/admin-cli-image.html).**
+Documentation on how to use the airnode-admin image is in the [docs](https://docs.api3.org/airnode/latest/grp-providers/docker/admin-cli-image.html).**

 This documentation focuses on the admin CLI docker image, not the admin CLI itself.
 If you want to learn more about the